 Columbia Tamiami II

 This shirt pretty much checks off every box for good safari wear.
 Design built for anglers, but that makes it a perfect fit for the African Bush.
-The shirt offers UV protection, it’s lightweight, quick-drying, it has vented back and front pockets.
+The shirt offers UV protection while it remains lightweight and quick-drying.
+Features like the vented back and front pockets are fantastic.

-Loaded with features such as Omni-Wick moisture management, antimicrobial treatment, and strategic mesh vented panels, this shirt is perfect for a safari.
+This shirt is perfect for a safari, thanks to Omni-Wick moisture management, antimicrobial treatment, and strategic mesh vented panels.
 Columbia is one of our favorites for shirts as they make affordable and well-designed clothes.
 Its negatives are a more loose cut and outdoor style as it has large vented back and front breast pockets.

 Shop For The Tamiami II